The while

 loop will produce the same output as the while

-loop in the previous example.
+loop from the previous example.

 - The